Case Study: Bayside Apartments by Roffey HomesProviding discreet, convenient electric vehicle charging for residents at Bayside Apartments.

-Roffey Homes issued a direct award to Connected Kerb (CK) for the installation of 11 residential charge points in its subterranean car park – two being publicly available for visitors and nine for residents who had requested chargers near their private parking bays during the home-buying stage.
+Roffey Homes issued a direct award to Connected Kerb (CK) for the installation of 11 residential charging points in its underground car park – two being publicly available for visitors and nine for residents who had requested charging points near their private parking bays during the home-buying stage.

 The project aims to aid residents and visitors currently requiring charging access and encourage further electric vehicle (EV) uptake across the development.

 The challenge: installing discreet, reliable residential charging infrastructure that supports current EV drivers and incentivises further adoption among residents

 Of late, a considerable number of charging solutions have been emerging on the market, all with differing capabilities, functions and speeds.

 Navigating the ever-expanding smorgasbord of charging points is often a task in itself and selecting the correct solution is crucial for successful utilisation rates and user satisfaction.

 Roffey Homes sought car park charging infrastructure that was discreet, durable and easy to use.
 The right solution would high spec with a long lifespan and be flexible to future technologies, with minimal ongoing maintenance and operating costs.

 The solution also needed to be easily scalable and able to load manage across charging points using the building’s existing electrical supply.

 The solution: installing discreet infrastructure to provide reliable charging for residents and visitors, while generating a return on investment